jrief/django-shop-productvariations/docs/product-variations.rst

 be used as an add on for any kind of product.
 The problem however is, that all variations are stored in relational models, making it difficult to move a product item from the cart to the order or vice versa.
-When implementing a wishlist, additional tables would have to be added, in order to keep track of the kind of desired variation.
+When implementing functionality for, say a wishlist or a comparison cart, additional tables would have to be added, in order to keep track of the kind of desired variation.

 When adding two or more products to the cart, it is quite difficult to determine if a desired product is equal, or a variation of an existing product, and thus